bids-standard/bids-schema/README.md

   - `README.md`
   - `versions/`
     - `x.y.z/` - subdirectories matching versions of schema in BIDS specification
+    - `latest` - a copy (symlinks aren't supported on some os) of the most recent release
     - `master/` - the state of schema in master branch of the BIDS specification repository
   - `tools/`